2022 Genetics & Genomics End of Semester Observance

 Additionally, during National DNA Day in April, G&G students have the opportunity to visit local high schools to discuss their research, present the importance of genetics in a broad scope, and share their passion for research.
 These outreach events make a difference to budding scientists and many of our program’s students appreciate the opportunity to connect with local students.

 During the fall and spring semesters, UFGI sponsors a weekly Seminar Series.
-These talks bring Genetics and Genomic researchers to the UFGI from around UF and the country, encouraging scientific collaboration and interdisciplinary approaches to research.
+These talks bring genetics and genomics researchers to the UFGI from around UF and the country, encouraging scientific collaboration and interdisciplinary approaches to research.
 In addition to attending these frequent talks from scientists who are leading their fields, students may ask questions of visiting researchers during informal luncheons to gain a deeper appreciation for their research and scientific journey.

 The UFGI also hosts two conferences a year.
 The Phenotypic Prediction Workshop (brainchild of G&G alum Marcio Resende), and the Florida Genetics Symposium, which draws hundreds of researchers from around the world.
 This is a great opportunity for G&G students to network, meet their peers, and experience new scientific fields in a fun, relaxed atmosphere.